chagantikusumitha/EDA-House-Price-Prediction/README.md

  -  Filled null values for Handover column based on construction_status of the house.
  -  Dropped duplicate rows.
  -  Extracted type of seller data from seller_info column.

+### 3. Data Manipulation
+Data Manipulation is done to sort Outliers of the data because Outliers are those which are extremely high or low values compared to the whole data.
+If outliers are not sorted it effects the whole data analysis results

+Sorting outliers is done for all the numerical columns of the data which include BHK,sft,Costpersft,Prices columns by using the following steps :
+ - Sorting values from low to high and checking minimum and maximum values.
+ - Visualizing data with a box plot and looking for outliers.
+ - Using the interquartile range to create fences for your data.
+ - Using statistical procedures to identify extreme values.
+ - Replacing the outliers with median values of the data

+### 4. Data Analysis
+Data analysis can be classified as Univariate, Bivariate, and Multivariate analysis.
+Univariate analysis looks at one variable, Bivariate analysis looks at two variables and their relationship.
+Multivariate analysis looks at more than two variables and their relationship.